tophat/semantic-release-firefox-add-on/README.md

 ## Motivation

 We were working on a dev tooling extension internally and wanted to release it through the Chrome web store and Mozilla Add On store.
-The [`semantic-release-chrome`][semantic-release-chrome] extension worked wonderfully, but we kept struggling to find a `semantic-release-firefox` plugin that worked the way we wanted.
+The [`semantic-release-chrome`][semantic-release-chrome] extension worked wonderfully, but we kept struggling to find a [`semantic-release`][semantic-release] plugin for FireFox that worked the way we wanted.
 After finding that [`web-ext`][web-ext] had a Node api, we just built our own plugins using `web-ext` to accomplish the goal.

 ## Installation